Magrahat I: Pisciculture

 In Magrahat I CD block, in 2013-14, net area under effective pisciculture was 936 hectares, engaging 936 persons in the profession, and with an approximate annual production of 9,120 quintals.

 Pisciculture is an important source of employment in South 24 Parganas district.
 As of 2001, more than 4.5 lakh people were engaged in Pisciculture.
 Out of this 2.57 lakhs were from the 13 blocks in the Sundarbans settlements.

 Banking

 In 2013-14, Magrahat I CD block had offices of 9 commercial banks and 1 gramin banks.

 Backward Regions Grant Fund

 South 24 Parganas district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 Magrahat I CD block has 1 ferry service and 9 originating/ terminating bus routes.

-Bahirpuya, Sangrampur and Deula are stations on the Sealdah-Diamond Harbour line.
+Bahirpuya, Sangrampur and Deula are stations on the Sealdah South section.